rahul-verma/arjuna/docs/source/guiauto/element.rst

 **js** Locator
 ^^^^^^^^^^^^^^
-Runs the supplied JavaScript and returns GuiElement representing the element it returns.
+This is used to run the provided JavaScript and returns GuiWidget representing the element it returns.

 .. code-block:: python